Community Life Standards Policy

 4.4 The Director of Community Life will become the Responding Officer (and the VP Student Life the Senior Officer) in all cases where a Formal Investigation is required for a Complaint relating to Residence Community Standards.
 For clarity, a Senior Officer initiating a Formal Investigation must always be a Dean or at the VP level or above.

-4.6 Where alleged sexual violence is involved, the Sexual Violence Policy and Procedures applies instead of this Policy and Procedures.
+4.6 Where alleged gender-based or sexual violence is involved, the Gender-Based and Sexual Violence Policy and Procedures applies alongside this Policy and Procedures.

 5.0 Outcomes of an Investigation

 5.1 The standard of review for determining whether a Student has committed Misconduct is on a balance of probabilities.

 5.2 Following a Direct Investigation, the Responding Officer, in consultation with the Senior Officer if applicable, will determine what corrective measures and/or Sanctions are or are not required.
 The Responding Officer must always consult with the Senior Officer (which will become the applicable VP for this purpose where the Senior Officer is not a VP) where proposed measures and/or Sanctions are a significant departure from past practice or Sanctions include measures set out in (h) through (k) of section 8.3 (or measures of similar gravity).

 5.3 Following a Formal Investigation, investigator(s) will provide the Senior Officer with a written investigation report.
 The report will include: